ajitonelsonn/Lkwiz-YT/README.md

    - You can ask questions about the video in the chat panel.
    - You can generate and take the quiz.

-## 6. Contributions

-If you'd like to contribute to Lkwiz-YT, please fork the repository and create a pull request with your features or fixes.

 ## Thank You